-While US recruited the famous German rocket scientists Wernher Von Braun, best known as the designer of Saturn V rocket which took the man to the Moon, the Soviets were satisfied their technology lust by capturing hundreds of German engineers and seizing A-4 rockets.
+While the US recruited the famous German rocket scientist Wernher Von Braun, best known as the designer of the Saturn V rocket, which took the man to the Moon, the Soviets satisfied their technology lust by capturing hundreds of German engineers and seizing A-4 rockets.
 The Truman Doctrine accepted by the US government in 1947 marked the beginning of the Cold War era, as the political aggression between the two countries found new ground to unleash itself: Space exploration.

-The cold and exhausting space exploration period came with Sputnik 1 witnessed the death of dozens of astronauts and cosmonauts.
-One of them, maybe the most remarkable story of this period is Vladimir Komarov, whose death clearly depicts the extreme conditions of the space race between the Soviets and the US.
+The cold and exhausting space exploration period came with Sputnik 1, which witnessed the death of dozens of astronauts and cosmonauts.
+One of them, maybe the most remarkable story of this period, is Vladimir Komarov, whose death clearly depicts the extreme conditions of the space race between the Soviets and the US.

-The Architects of A Catastrophy: Vain and Impatience
+The Architects of A Catastrophe: Vain and Impatience

-After Yuri Gagarin gained the title of “the first man in space” in April 1961 (US astronaut Alan Shepard was launched into the low orbit just after 23 days of Gagarin’s success), the new target was to reach the Moon.
-Soviets had a glorious plan for the first manned mission towards the Moon: Two spacecraft would be launched with a one day gap and rendezvous in the orbit.
+After Yuri Gagarin gained the title of “the first man in space” in April 1961 (US astronaut Alan Shepard was launched into low orbit just 23 days after Gagarin’s success), the new target was to reach the Moon.
+Soviets had a glorious plan for the first manned mission towards the Moon: Two spacecraft would be launched with a one-day gap and rendezvous in orbit.
 Later, they would connect in the orbit and continue with an EVA mission (extravehicular activity).

 For the historical mission, Soviets were planning to use the “Soyuz” spacecraft, designed by the leader of the Soviet space program Sergey Korolev and defined as the “machine of the future.”
 The man who would take part in this mission was Vladimir Komarov, who was among the top three cosmonauts of Soviet Russia.